Chapter 9: Guidelines for the Provision of Anaesthesia Services for an Obstetric Population 2020

 1.6

-It is recognised that in smaller units, it may be difficult to have a duty anaesthetist exclusively dedicated to the delivery unit.
-If the duty anaesthetist has other responsibilities, these should be of a nature that would allow the activity to be immediately delayed or interrupted should obstetric work arise.
-Under these circumstances, the duty anaesthetist should be able to delegate care of their non-obstetric patient immediately to be able to respond to a request for care of obstetric patients.
-Therefore, for example, they would not simultaneously be able to be a member of the on-call resuscitation team.
-If the duty anaesthetist covers general theatres, there should be another anaesthetist ready to take over immediately should they be needed to care for obstetric patients.
+It is recognised that, in smaller units, the workload may not justify having an anaesthetist exclusively dedicated to the delivery unit.
+If the duty anaesthetist does have other responsibilities, these should be of a nature that would allow the activity to be immediately delayed or interrupted should obstetric work arise.
+Under these circumstances, the duty anaesthetist should be able to delegate care of their non-obstetric patient to be able to respond immediately to a request for care of obstetric patients.
+They would therefore, for example, not simultaneously be able to be a member of the on-call resuscitation team.
+If the duty anaesthetist covers general theatres, another anaesthetist should be ready to take over immediately should they be needed to care for obstetric patients.

 1.7